Kiweewa of Buganda

-Mutebi Nnyonyintono Kiweewa was Kabaka of the Kingdom of Buganda from 2 August 1888 until 21 October 1888.
-He was the 32nd Kabaka of Buganda.
+Mutebi Nnyonyintono Kiweewa was the 32nd Kabaka of the Kingdom of Buganda from 2 August 1888 until 21 October 1888.

 Claim to the throne

 He was born at Nakatema prior to 1856, the eldest son of Kabaka Mukaabya Walugembe Mutesa I Kayiira, Kabaka of Buganda, who reigned between 1856 and 1884.
 His mother was Kiribakka of the Mamba clan.
 He ascended to the throne following the defeat of his younger brother, Kabaka Mwanga II by the combined Christian, Muslim and rebel Baganda forces.
 The defeat of Mwanga II occurred on 2 August 1888.
 Kiweewa was crowned on 11 September 1888.
 He maintained his capital at Mengo Hill.

 Married life

 He is recorded to have married twenty (20) wives: